International-Yoga-Day

 International Yoga Day: The Benefits of Kids Yoga

-You must have heard about yoga’s incredible benefits—improved flexibility, stress relief, better sleep, and mental clarity.
+You must have heard about yoga’s incredible benefits: improved flexibility, stress relief, better sleep, and mental clarity.
 But did you know that children can practise yoga too and can be more natural at it than adults?
 While grown-ups may struggle to still their minds and focus on their breath, children tend to embrace yoga with a sense of wonder and playfulness.

 So, this International Yoga Day, why not turn it into a family activity?
 Practising yoga together, even for just a few minutes, can become a special time of connection and calm.
 It’s not about perfect poses but about shared moments of movement, breath, and joy.
 In this article, we discuss a few yoga poses you can try with your little one this International Yoga Day.
-But before that, let’s discuss the benefits of yoga for kids and a little about when yoga day is celebrated on and how.
+But before that, let’s discuss the benefits of yoga for kids and a little about when Yoga Day is celebrated and how.

-When is International Yoga Day Celebrated On?
+When is International Yoga Day celebrated?

 Every year on June 21, millions around the globe come together to celebrate International Yoga Day, acknowledging its power to transform lives.